 The most common side effect is barotrauma to the ears and sinuses caused by the change in pressure.
 To minimize this risk, patients will be taught and will learn equalization techniques to promote adequate clearing of the ears during compression.
 The same as popping your ears in the mountains or a plane.
 Occasionally some patients may experience changes in their vision during their treatment period if the treatment is exceptionally repetitive and long term, regardless these changes are usually very minor and temporary.
 A very rare side effect is oxygen toxicity which is caused by administering too much oxygen.
 This is why the treatments are very strictly monitored to remove these possibilities.

 Can I use HBOT for general health and wellness?

 In short, Yes.
 This is why we like to focus on “Physiological Benefits” as opposed to medical conditions.
 It is highly recommended that you speak to us about having a general screening before you use the hyperbaric chamber.
 (I.E. being fit to use hyperbaric therapy).
-As low as the risks are, this will help to minimise any potential problems that you may have.
+As low as the risks are, this will help to minimize any potential problems that you may have.

 Can children use the chamber?

 Children can safely undergo this therapy.
 There are no age restrictions.
 To put children at ease, parents are always welcome and sometimes they must join our tenders when their children are in the chamber.

 Everybody is different, very often people see immediate benefits, whilst others may not notice them until they have completed a series of Hyperbaric sessions.
 In terms of the treatment duration, this will be discussed and agreed upon with the doctor, it is not uncommon for many of the benefits to be reported up to four weeks following the treatment completion.

 Hyperbaric Oxygen Therapy is widely used by athletes in a variety of sports to help boost their endurance, recovery and improve their resilience to injury and exhaustion.